BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/unsupervised_learning.rst

 ----------------------------
 Clustering
 ----------------------------
-To explore the data we can do some sort of clustering.
 Clustering algorithms try to divide the data samples based on some sort of similarity into different *clusters*.
 An example is to cluster single cell gene expression data to find tissue types.

 * **Hierarchical (agglermorative) clustering** is the most basic clustering algorithm.
-The samples are put in it's own 'clade' and then iteratively the most similar clades are combined.
+The samples are put in its own clusters and then iteratively the most similar clusters are combined to create super-clusters.
 This can be done bottom up or downwards to form a dendrogram which you can cut at any level to obtain different number of clusters.
 Hierarchical clustering is usually shown as a heatmap.

 .. image:: img/hierarchical_clustering.png
     :scale: 50%